fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

-    The updated constructors use the `AccountNumber` and `CustomerId` properties to set the values of the private fields `accountNumber` and `customerId`.
+    The updated instance constructors use the `AccountNumber` and `CustomerId` properties to set the values of the private fields `accountNumber` and `customerId`.

 1. Open the Program.cs file.